PicassoCT/MOSAIC/Documents/WorldAnchoredRain.md

 rejection and additive rain composition.
 The film contrast test now checks softer continuous detail instead of the previous discrete-channel contrast threshold.
 Synthetic shaded terrain was inspected; game-scale appearance still needs review.

+## Rain progression refinement (September 21)

+Building stationary and moving bead radii are halved again without rescaling cluster positions or rivulet widths.
+Temporary runoff activates by stable seeded rain thresholds, leaving more resting beads at light rain.
+Fixed stream density retains the calibrated linear rule (0.1 through 1.0 streams/visual metre).

+Terrain film now contains softly filtered, elongated Voronoi ridges, continuously advected downhill inside the existing noise film.
+Both world projections blend smoothly and use the building/ripple normal-lighting treatment.
+The film fades across 1.5 engine units above sea level and is absent below water.
+This supersedes the preceding noise-only terrain treatment; ocean rendering remains independent.

+A cheap three-sheet angular distant-rain layer supplements world-space rain at 900/1350/1800 units, clipped by scene depth and the rain-height slab.
+It is an approximate 2D atmosphere effect, not world-anchored particles.
+Visibility scales once with rainPercent in the compositor.
+Near rain and splashback are unchanged.

+Validation: production GLSL compile/link and GPU suites for beads, fixed streams, terrain directions, surface lighting, composition, distant depth/animation and rain values 0.0–1.0.
+Rain-distance checks allow 8-bit readback quantization.
+The ten-panel generated concept sheet is an artistic target, not a GPU result or an engine capture.
+In-game scale, performance and appearance need review.